vfmd/vfmd.github.io/index.md

     specification, and can have some ambiguities.
     The syntax guide can be found [here][syntax guide].

     _Status_: Done.
-However, it might undergo changes after testsuite-development / feedback.

   * **Tests**:
     A test suite to verify that an implementation confirms to the specification for HTML output.
-This needs to be consistent with the specification.
+This should cover all corner cases and needs to be consistent with the [specification].
     The current set of testcases can be found [here][vfmd-test-repo].

-    _Status_: Almost done.
+    _Status_: In progress; almost done.

   * **Implementation**:
     An implementation of the specification for converting vfmd text to HTML.
 The implementation will be extendable to support additional syntax elements in the way described in the specification.
-The in-development code-base can be seen [here][vfmd-src-repo].
+A working implementation written in C++ is [here][vfmd-src-repo].

-    _Status_: In progress.
+    _Status_: Done.

 [specification]: http://www.vfmd.org/vfmd-spec/specification/
 [syntax guide]: http://www.vfmd.org/vfmd-spec/syntax/